 Low Fat Eggnog Recipe

-As I’m sure some of you already know, I really LOVE eggnog.
+As I’m sure some of you already know, I really LOVE eggnog so a low fat eggnog recipe is a must for me during the festive season.
 (Maybe you could even say that I’m all agog about eggnog?!)
+This recipe is a cooked eggnog recipe which is full of rich flavor and body, but low in calories and fat content.

-If I’m honest, I don’t know if it’s necessarily the eggnog itself that rocks my world?
-Maybe it’s because the sight, smell, and taste of really good homemade eggnog evokes all sorts of lovely festive memories for me.
-Either way, I’m a fan, and as such, I’m keen to share a handful of my favorite eggnog recipes with you in the hope that you’ll catch my ‘eggnog fever’!
+I’m sure that at least part of my love of eggnog is because is reminds me of the festive season.
+The sight, smell and taste of really good homemade eggnog evokes all sorts of lovely memories for me.
+Anyway, because of that, I’m keen to share a handful of my favorite eggnog recipes with you in the hope that you’ll catch my ‘eggnog fever’!

 Unfortunately, one can’t simply drink all the scrumptious eggnog she likes throughout the year and still fit into her favorite Christmas dress!
 Sometimes there have to be adjustments made, and this particular low fat eggnog recipe is one such adjustment.
 However, I promise you that it’s super-delicious, even while being mindful of calories.
 If you are not counting calories or fat content on this particular day, be sure to try our classic eggnog recipe as it is a real tasty treat.